mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/index.md

 (from [CSS 2.1 Section 9.9.1 - Layered presentation](https://www.w3.org/TR/CSS21/visuren.html#z-index))

 This means that CSS style rules allow you to position boxes on layers in addition to the default rendering layer (layer 0).
 The position on an imaginary z-axis of each layer is expressed as an integer representing the stacking order for rendering.
 Greater numbers mean closer to the observer.
-This position on this z-axis can be controlled with the CSS `z-index` property.
+Control the position on this z-axis with the CSS `z-index` property.

 Using `z-index` appears extremely easy: a single property assigned a single integer number with an easy-to-understand behavior.
 When `z-index` is applied to complex hierarchies of HTML elements, its behavior can be hard to understand or predict.
 This is due to complex stacking rules.
 In fact, a dedicated section has been reserved in the CSS specification [CSS-2.1 Appendix E](https://www.w3.org/TR/CSS21/zindex.html) to explain these rules better.